Port Covington: Y2K

-Proposed development
+Construction of Walmart and Sam's Club was complete in 2002, but their presence attracted no other businesses.
+Sam's Club closed in 2007 with Walmart following suit in January 2016.
+Other businesses in the area left and things fell apart.

+Three Baltimore developers proposed a major project for Port Covington in 2008 offering hope, but the following year one of them failed, killing the deal.
+The property was foreclosed and auctioned.

+The Sun

+In April 1988, at a cost of $180 million, the The Baltimore Sun newspaper purchased 60 acre of land at Port Covington and built Sun Park.
+The new building housed a satellite printing and packaging facility, and also was the newspaper's headquarters for its distribution operations.

+On January 30, 2022, The Baltimore Sun newspaper was printed for the last time at its Sun Park facility.
+The Sun's printing operations were moved to a printing facility in Wilmington, Delaware.

+In December 2022, the Sun announced their return to downtown Baltimore, abandoning Sun Park altogether.

+Redevelopment

+Sagamore

+The current redevelopment project began with the purchase of the 60-acre Sun Park in 2014 by Sagamore Development, led by Kevin Plank, the founder of Under Armour, according to Weller Development Partners.
+This acquisition marked the beginning of a large-scale transformation of the former industrial port area into a mixed-use development.

-In January 2016, plans were unveiled by Sagamore Development Company, owned by Under Armour CEO Kevin Plank, regarding the redevelopment of Port Covington in South Baltimore.
+In January 2016, plans were unveiled which Plank predicted to become "Dubai on the Patapsco".

 The new plan for Port Covington calls for two proposed new light rail stations, along with new residential and commercial development.
 The first station would be located west of Hanover Street, and the other would be located at the intersection of East McComas Street and East Cromwell Street, just south of Federal Hill.
 This proposed extension would create a new spur from the Central Light Rail line by crossing the Middle Branch of the Patapsco River south of Interstate 95.
-Additional features of the proposed redevelopment include a new entertainment venue, new waterfront park areas, makerspace, as well as new offices for Under Armour and other industries owned by Kevin Plank.
+Additional features of the proposed redevelopment include a new entertainment venue, new waterfront park areas, makerspace, as well as new offices for Under Armour and other industries owned by Plank.

-Sagamore Development has requested $1.1 billion in federal, state and municipal government financing, including $535 million in tax increment financing (TIF) from the City of Baltimore.
-The proposed TIF is the largest ever proposed in Baltimore, and would be one of the largest TIFs in the country.
+Sagamore Development requested $1.1 billion in federal, state and municipal government financing, including $535 million in tax increment financing (TIF) from the City of Baltimore.
+The proposed TIF is the largest ever proposed in Baltimore and would be one of the largest TIFs in the country.
 MuniCap, a financial consulting firm, projected that the Port Covington properties owned by Sagamore would be worth $2,608,900,706 at full build-out.